 Jeremy Rudin was appointed Superintendent of Financial Institutions in June 2014, for a seven-year term.

-Prior to joining OSFI, Mr. Rudin served for six years as Assistant Deputy Minister of the Financial Sector Policy Branch at the Department of Finance.
-In this role, he led development of policy measures to support access to credit during the global financial crisis as well as contributing to many other financial sector policy issues.
-He also represented Canada on standing committees of the Financial Stability Board, including the Resolution Steering Group and the Standing Committee on Standards Implementation.
+Prior to joining OSFI, Mr. Rudin served for six years as Assistant Deputy Minister, Financial Sector Policy Branch, at the Department of Finance.
+In this role, he led the development of policy measures to support access to credit during the global financial crisis and contributed to many other financial sector policy issues.

-As Superintendent, Mr. Rudin serves on the Council of Governors of the Canadian Public Accountability Board and the board of directors of the Canada Deposit Insurance Corporation.
-He also represents OSFI on the Financial Stability Board.
+As Superintendent, Mr. Rudin represents Canada on the Financial Stability Board Steering Committee and the Standing Committee on Supervisory and Regulatory Cooperation.
+He serves on the Council of Governors of the Canadian Public Accountability Board and the board of directors of the Canada Deposit Insurance Corporation.

-Mr. Rudin holds a B.A. from the University of Toronto, an M.C.R.P. from Harvard University and a Ph.D. in economics from Stanford University.
+Mr. Rudin earned a B.A. from the University of Toronto, an M.C.R.P. from Harvard University and a Ph.D. in economics from Stanford University.